Jaffe-/NESizer2/README.md

 ### Changelog

+**02/03/15**: Removed /MEM_EN signal as it is not needed with the DS1210 based backup circuitry.

+**01/03/15**: MIDI transfers have been improved.
+The UI now shows a progress bar (using the upper 16 button leds) when transferring data.
+Optimizations done in the memory write/read routines.

 **28/02/15**: Rationalized the SRAM backup circuitry by replacing one of the DS1210s with two transistors and four resistors.
 The single DS1210 now has CE tied to ground and uses /CEO to switch two PNP transistors which connect /CE1 and /CE2 to their respective SRAM ICs.

 **26/02/15**: Modulation is now done with cents instead of frequency as the 'unit of measurement'.
 This gives a consistant modulation effect across the octaves.
 It also turned out that using cents makes computing the corresponding timer period change simpler.